Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/vertices.rst

    One vertex can be assigned to more than one hook.
 Remove Hook
-   Removes the chosen hook (from the displayed list) from the object: the specific hook modifier is removed from the modifier stack.
+   Removes the chosen hook (from the displayed list) from the object: the specific Hook Modifier is removed from the modifier stack.
 Select Hook
    Selects all vertices assigned to the chosen hook (from the hook list).
 Reset Hook
-   It's equivalent to the *Reset* button of the specific hook modifier (chosen from the hook list).
+   It's equivalent to the *Reset* button of the specific Hook Modifier (chosen from the hook list).
 Recenter Hook
-   It's equivalent to the *Recenter* button of the specific hook modifier (chosen from the hook list).
+   It's equivalent to the *Recenter* button of the specific Hook Modifier (chosen from the hook list).

 .. _modeling-meshes-editing-vertices-shape-keys: